annejooyun/Heis_2020_GO/Heis_Go/orderHandler/README.md

 This module has the main functions "*DistributeInternalOrders*" and "*RegisterExecutedOrders*", which, as the name implies, distributes all internal orders, and register if an order has been executed.

-Help-functions can be found in the file orderHanlder-helpfunc
+Help-functions can be found in the file orderHanlder-helpfunc.